-Though a promotion may or may not include an increase in pay, having considered the above factors, it is recommended that a minimum of 5% and maximum of 15% be utilized for promotion increases.
-When a pay increase occurs, all future merit pay eligibility is effective with the date in the new position.

-Any promotion will require a resume from the individual, if this is not a competitive bid to ensure the employee meets the minimum qualification of the position.
+Though a promotion may or may not include an increase in pay, having considered the above factors, it is recommended that the employee be moved into the appropriate grade and step.
+600 Compensation Policies Page | 5 Any promotion will require a resumé from the individual, if this is not a competitive selection to ensure the employee meets the minimum qualification of the position.

-600.5.8 Pay Upon Demotion
+600.5.6 PAY UPON DEMOTION

-A demotion is a move from one role to another role of less responsibility that is evaluated at a lower point level than the previous position.
+A demotion is a move from one role to another role of less responsibility that is evaluated at a lower grade level than the previous position.

-600.5.9 Voluntary Demotion
+600.5.7 VOLUNTARY DEMOTION